Sairyss/domain-driven-hexagon/README.md

 For example:

 - Separating code into modules/layers/use-cases, using some building blocks like controllers/services/entities, respecting boundaries and dependency injections etc. may be a good idea for any project.
-- But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, dividing `Entities` and `ORM Entities` etc. in projects that are more data-centric and have little or no business logic may only complicate such solutions and add extra boilerplate code, data mapping, maintenance overheads etc. without adding much benefit.
+- But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, separating `Domain Models` from `Persistence Models` etc. in projects that are more data-centric and have little or no business logic may only complicate such solutions and add extra boilerplate code, data mapping, maintenance overheads etc. without adding much benefit.

+# General recommendations on architectures, best practices, design patterns and principles

-Some principles/patterns can be implemented in a simplified form, some can be skipped.
+Different projects most likely will have different requirements.
+Some principles/patterns in such projects can be implemented in a simplified form, some can be skipped.
 Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't overengineer.

 Sometimes complex architecture and principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) can be incompatible with [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 A good programmer should be pragmatic and has to be able to combine his skills and knowledge with a common sense to choose the best solution for the problem.

+> You need some experience with object-oriented software development in real world projects before they are of any use to you.
+Furthermore, they don’t tell you when you have found a good solution and when you went too far.
+Going too far means that you are outside the “scope” of a principle and the expected advantages don’t appear.

+> Principles, Heuristics, ‘laws of engineering’ are like hint signs, they are helpful when you know where they are pointing to and you know when you have gone too far.
+Applying them requires experience, that is trying things out, failing, analysing, talking to people, failing again, fixing, learning and failing some more.
+There is no short cut as far as I know.

 **Before implementing any pattern always analyze if benefit given by using it worth extra code complexity**.